Always Sleepy No Matter How Much Sleep I Get

 Are you tired all the time and cannot fathom the reason why?
 We expect to bounce off the walls with energy and happiness when we sleep well at night.
 Most people enjoy that benefit, although millions of people across the country feel tired and groggy no matter how many hours of sleep they get at night.
 If you are among those people, simple changes may be the key to feeling your best once again.

 Often, lifestyle changes impact us enough that we feel great with the right amount of sleep.
 If lifestyle changes do not solve the problem, schedule an appointment with a medical professional.
-Oftentimes medical conditions cause daytime sleepiness and grogginess.
-After a medical diagnosis and proper treatment, daytime sleepiness becomes one less issue burdening your life.
+Oftentimes medical conditions and sleep disorders like hypothyroidism (underactive thyroid), iron deficiency, and mental health issues can cause daytime sleepiness and grogginess.
+After a medical diagnosis and proper treatment, excessive daytime sleepiness becomes one less issue burdening your life.

 Many things may cause you to feel sleepy during the day.
 Most of us experience this feeling on occasion.
 It is when you feel tired more often than not that you should worry.
 Things like the foods that you eat and your pre-bedtime activities may impact how you feel the next day.
 Or it may be caused by a serious medical condition like restless leg syndrome or sleep apnea.

-Check out the list of common causes of daytime sleepiness on the list below:
+Check out the list of common causes of excessive daytime sleepiness on the list below:

 Poor Sleep Habits

 Many of us lead lifestyles that are not exactly sleep-friendly.
-These lifestyles affect our sleep quality and thus impact how we feel the next day.
-Whether you stay up late cramming for a test or out and about enjoying life with friends, the lack of sleep catches up with you eventually and all the signs that you are sleep-deprived rear their ugly faces.
+These lifestyle factors affect our sleep quality and thus impact how we feel the next day.
+Whether you stay up late cramming for a test, working on a long night shift, or out and about enjoying life with friends, the lack of sleep catches up with you eventually and all the signs that you are sleep-deprived rear their ugly faces.
 This includes poor decision-making skills, increased risk of an accident, and other undesirable consequences.
 A little bit of sleep hygiene improves habits that may negatively impact how you feel.

-- Set a bedtime and stick to this schedule.
-This gets the body in a routine for sleep.
+- Set a bedtime and stick to a consistent sleep schedule.
+Having a regular sleep pattern gets the body in a routine for a good night's sleep.

 - Us the bedroom only for sleep so as not to disturb the body's natural cardiac rhythm.